CONFERENCE

 Nicoline de Haan

 Nicoline de Haan is a senior researcher with more than 15 years of expertise in gender, rural livelihoods, agriculture, and natural resource management.
 She is presently the Director of the CGIAR Gender Equality and Inclusion.
 Previously, she served as the leader of the gender team at the International Livestock Research Institute (ILRI).
 Before ILRI, she led the work on gender, poverty and institutions under the CGIAR program on Water, Land and Ecosystems (WLE) examining the implications of inequity in access and control over natural resources, and finding options to ensure inclusive benefit sharing.
 In her previous position at the UN Food and Agriculture Organization (FAO) she led the global socio-economic team on animal health, where her main responsibility was reducing the impact of animal diseases on the livelihoods of smallholders, and especially women impacted by avian influenza.
-She holds a PhD in rural sociology from University of Missouri, Colombia, USA.
+She holds a PhD in rural sociology from University of Missouri, Columbia, USA.

 Raymond Freyer